3 Steps to Forming a Meal Prep Squad

 Step 1: Identify members

 Putting out feelers starts with seeking people who have similar tastes in food, says Hunnes.
 If you’re a vegan, you wouldn’t join a food prep group of meat eaters, for example.
-You also want to have similar diet goals.
+You also want to have similar health goals.
 If everyone’s looking to lose weight, you’ll likely agree on whipping up filling, plant-based dishes instead of splurge meals, for example.
 (Plant-based meals are also not only healthier, but also safer to transport from a food safety perspective, notes Hunnes.)

 She adds: “I also think that good people to assemble together are people who are open-minded when it comes to food and will be more accepting of different cuisines and cultural foods.”